Bastani/godot-aseprite-wizard/docs/en/4-faq/index.md

 ## Import overwrite previous files

 This is expected behaviour, import overwrites previously imported files.
 Any manual modification in the previous resource file will be lost.

+## Why Libresprite doesn't work with this plugin?

+Libresprite is an open source alternative to Aseprite that was forked from the last version of Aseprite with a GPL license.
+A lot changed in Aseprite since the fork, and Libresprite hasn't kept up with it (and I don't think that's even its goal).

+At the time of writing this, Libresprite hasn't had a new release since around 2 years ago, and the only other version released was published 2 years before that.
+Keeping this plugin compatible with such an old implementation would require more effort and time, and given how little progress Libresprite is having, I can't justify that.

+Here are a few alternatives I can recommend if you can't afford Aseprite:

+- If you don't mind using an outdated version, you can downlod [Aseprite Wizard version 7.2.0](https://github.com/viniciusgerevini/godot-aseprite-wizard/releases/tag/v7.2.0-4), which is the last version without major incompatibilities with Libresprite.
+Keep in mind a lot of bug fixes and improvement happened since then, so it might not be the best experience.
+- Even though Aseprite is not free, it allows you to compile it from the source and use it with no cost, even for commercial games.
+This does take time and effort, but it's a good alternative for the tech savvy.